Kietpawpan/money/README.md

 ## How to Use
 1. Open [e-Receipt](https://kietpawpan.github.io/money/)
 2. Enter the secret key.
+> [!NOTE]
-The encrypted data will be decrypted and turn the blank section to the printed one.
+> If the secret key is right, the encrypted data will be decrypted and the blank section printed.

 ## How to edit
 Given you have a new item and its price to be included in the [e-Receipt](https://kietpawpan.github.io/money/), you can do as follows: